pebreo/pebreo.github.io/midgame/part3-polyamory.md

 When they finally crossed the finish line, exhausted but exhilarated, Callum knew he was forever changed.
 The experience had instilled in him a newfound confidence, a willingness to embrace the challenges that lay ahead, whatever form they might take.

 Back in the grove, the familiar routine felt comforting once more.
 The sight of his olive trees, heavy with fruit, was no longer monotonous; it was a source of solace.
-Yet, a spark remained in his eyes, a testament to the transformative power of variety.
-Callum had discovered the sweet spot, the harmonious blend of stability and exploration that Epstein championed.
-Life, he realized with a smile, wasn't about choosing between calm harbors and churning seas; it was about mastering the art of navigating both.
+His home gave him strength and his adventures enriched it even more.

 ## TLDR
 Humans crave stability AND variety.